 When that credit starts accumulating, don’t forget this step: Show teens how to track their credit history by pulling a free report at annualcreditreport.com.

 6. Set a good example

-Kids learn from their parents, so if you want your kids to be good financial stewards, be one yourself.
-Stress the importance of a good credit history by having one.
-Show them how important it is to pay bills on time by doing it.
+Kids learn from their parents.
+So, if you want your kids to be good financial stewards, be one yourself.
+Show kids how important it is to pay bills on time by doing it yourself.